1ntEgr8/lexically_scoped/blog/posts/implementing_flatmap_in_rust.md

 To put it more formally, given a collection $[a]$ and a function $f: a \rightarrow b$, $map([a]) = [b]$, where $a$ and $b$ are types.

 Alright, now what's the deal with `flat`?
-It is better understood through an example.
+Let's try to understand it through an example.

 Let's say I have a list of elements $A = [[1,2], [3, 4, 5]]$.
-Flattening A will give me the list $[1, 2, 3, 4, 5]$.
+Flattening $A$ will give me the list $[1, 2, 3, 4, 5]$.
 To put it simply, `flat` removes nesting from collections.
 The level of nesting removed depends on the implementation of the function.
 In Javascript's {% anchored-code "Array.prototype.flat" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat" %}, you can specify how deep a nested structure should be flattened by passing in a `depth` parameter.
 In Rust, the standard library function {% anchored-code "flatten" "https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.flatten" %} will remove only one level of nesting.

 Now that we've understood what `flat` and `map` mean separately, understanding `flat_map` is a piece of cake.